AmerBellioum/Effectiveness-of-Delta-Hedging/README.md

 With gamma error also accumulating over time, rebalancing more frequently to drive down gamma error may also help - although it is important to note that rebalancing frequencies may be constrained by transacation costs.

+It is also possible to charge a larger volatility premium for longer-dated option contracts to account for the increased risks and reduced hedging effectiveness associated with them.

 ### Explanation of Observations - Effectiveness vs. ATM

 Nearing the money, it can also be seen that the error grows.
 This is because, near the money, the convexity of the option's price is much higher.
 As such, the discretisation error is amplified.